GAY GUIDE OF TURKISH REPUBLIC OF NORTHERN CYPRUS(TRNC)

 Please remember that bath houses and saunas are usually not explicitly confirmed as gay or gay-friendly venues by their owners/managers.
 Therefore, we are listing here only the ones which are being visited by the local gay men frequently.

-Surlarici (old city) Lefkosa, Northern Cyprus.
+Address: Irfan Bey Sokak, Surlarici (old city) Lefkosa, Northern Cyprus.

+This is rather tourist hamam than being a gay / cruising venue, though a possibility always there to meet other gay people in any hamam.
+Buyuk Hamam (Grand Bath) is also known as Turk Hamami in the city.
 This bath was built over the ruins of a Latin Church (St George) in the 14th century.
 Today, the church’s marvelous front door actually lies several feet below street level, so you can really appreciate the ornate carvings of the original doorway.

-Visitor feedbacks:
+Visitor comments:

 "You can see fairies (feminine gays) and butch bisexuals. a place that you will feel comfortable, cheap but good quality" (June 2006)